-After the coming change in administration, the government's position on the NEPA Rule is likely to change, and it may cease defending the Rule in litigation.
+If there is a change in administration during the pendency of this litigation, the government's position on the NEPA Rule is likely to change, and it may cease defending the Rule in litigation.
 See Juliet Eilperin & Felicia Sonmez, Trump scales back landmark environmental law, saying it will help restart the economy, Wash.
-Post., July 15, 2020, perma.cc/FAS8-9YDH (reporting that the Biden campaign promised to "reverse the new [NEPA] rule if elected").
+Post., July 15, 2020, perma.cc/FAS8-9YDH (reporting that the Biden campaign has promised to "reverse the new [NEPA] rule if elected").
 If that eventuality occurs, the Proposed Intervenors' participation will be essential to continuing a defense of the Rule.
 Accordingly, CEQ cannot be counted upon to adequately represent the Proposed Intervenors' interest in a consistent and robust defense of the provisions of the Rule from which they will benefit.